serokell/blog-posts/typescript-for-haskellers/article.md

 #### Row polymorphism

-One more polymorphism is row.
+The last kind of polymorphism is row polymorphism.
-It allows you to make sure that the record contains at least given set of fields.
+It allows you to make sure that a record contains at least the given set of fields.
-Unfortunately TypeScript type compatibility is based on structural subtyping, so what we have available it is not _really_ a row polymorphism.
+Unfortunately, TypeScript's type compatibility is based on structural subtyping, so what we have available is not _really_ row polymorphism.
-Despite this we can use intersection types to emulate this.
+Despite this, we can use intersection types to emulate this.
-But you should be careful with using it because during assignments additional information can be lost.
+But you should be careful with using it since additional information can be lost during assignments.
 Developer must be cautious to propagate the full type-level information when they need it.

 ```typescript